Hardening x402: PII-Safe Agentic Payments via Pre-Execution Metadata Filtering: Background

 The x402 payment token transmits metadata --- resource URLs, descriptions, reason strings --- to two parties before any on-chain settlement: the payment server that checks the token and the centralised facilitator API that executes the USDC transfer.
 Neither party is required by the protocol to discard or anonymise these fields after use.

 GDPR Art.~5(1)(c) requires that personal data be ``adequate, relevant and limited to what is necessary'' for the purpose of processing --- the data minimisation principle.
 A payment token that embeds an email address or a social security number to settle a micropayment fails this test unless the operator can demonstrate necessity.
 Art.~28 of the General Data Protection Regulation~\cite{gdpr2016} requires a controller to bind processors --- parties who handle personal data on the controller's behalf --- via a data processing agreement.
-A facilitator API that receives unredacted x402 metadata may be a processor under Art.~28 --- though a facilitator may characterise its role as an independent controller or invoke Art.~6(1)(b) contract performance; the legal characterisation is contested.
-What is not contested is that in every deployment we examined, the facilitator API operates under no documented data minimisation obligation.
+A facilitator API that receives unredacted x402 metadata is a processor; most deployments have no such agreement in place.

 The only remedy is pre-transmission filtering.
 Post-hoc approaches --- monitoring, notification, remediation --- do not resolve the underlying disclosure.
 This paper takes the position that pre-execution interception is the only architecturally sound response to the GDPR tension in x402 deployments.
 The experiments in Section~\ref{sec:experiments} quantify how well that interception can be made to work with current tooling.